saibot94/jadex-emotion-models/README.md

-# Jadex - Cognitive / Emotion model appication
+# Jadex - Cognitive / Emotion model application

 This application shows how JADEx  can be used to model emotions and solve complex problems using a multi-agent environment.
 The code consists of some samples for basic jadex applications.
 The model behind this entire application is the BDI agents model (belief-desire-intention).